EnterpriseDB/barman/doc/barman.1.d/50-recover.md

     See the [Backup ID shortcuts](#shortcuts) section below for available shortcuts.

     --target-tli *TARGET_TLI*
     :   Recover the specified timeline.
+The special values `current` and `latest` can be used in addition to a numeric timeline ID.
+        The default behaviour for PostgreSQL versions >= 12 is to recover to the `latest` timeline in the WAL archive.
+The default for PostgreSQL versions < 12 is to recover along the timeline which was current when the backup was taken.

     --target-time *TARGET_TIME*
     :   Recover to the specified time.